 That’s it!
 You can now have peace of mind when performing any plugin or WordPress updates, knowing you have a full copy of your website should anything ever go wrong.

 To see how UpdraftPlus looks in action, they offer a number of helpful screenshots on their site.
 That gives you a sense for the basic features and how simple the interface is to use.

 While you hope to never need a backup, there are times when things go wrong and you need to restore your site.
 If you find yourself in such a situation, go to Settings → UpdraftPlus Backups.
 Press the blue Restore button.

 UpdraftPlus will walk you through choosing which portions of the site you want to restore (e.g., Plugins, Themes, Database), verify it can access the most recent backup, and then confirm you want to restore.
 At that point you simply wait for the Restore successful! confirmation!

 Before You Go

-UpdraftPlus can help with a number of other essential WordPress tasks.
+UpdraftPlus can help with a number of essential WordPress tasks.
 For example, it offers recurring, automated backups, and even the ability to clone or migrate your site to a new server or WordPress installation.
 The cloning feature is how we first fell in love with UpdraftPlus!

 What about you?
 Do you use UpdraftPlus, or is there another backup plugin you’ve found that works well?